MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/business-voice-create-auto-attendant.md

 Get the service numbers (service numbers are a special type of phone number that are used by auto attendants) that you need for the auto attendants that you want to be accessible by direct dialing from outside your organization.
 This might include [transferring numbers from another provider](../phone-number-calling-plans/transfer-phone-numbers-to-teams.md) or [requesting new service numbers](../getting-service-phone-numbers.md).

 Each auto attendant needs to be assigned a Phone System - Virtual User license.
-When you purchased Business Voice, you also received a number of Phone System - Virtual User licenses, so you probably don't need to request more.
+When you purchased Teams Phone with Calling Plan, you also received a number of Phone System - Virtual User licenses, so you probably don't need to request more.
 However, if you need more in the future, you can get them by following the instructions in [Phone System - Virtual User license](../teams-add-on-licensing/virtual-user.md).

 If you want to have your auto attendant route calls differently on holidays, then [create the holidays that you want to use](../set-up-holidays-in-teams.md) before you create the auto attendant.